HUANGsir-JH/go-interview-practice/challenge-8/learning.md

-# Learning Materials for Chat Server with Channels
+# Learning materials for a chat server using Channels

-## Building Concurrent Applications with Channels
+## Building concurrent applications with Channels

 This challenge focuses on building a chat server using Go's concurrency primitives (goroutines and channels) to handle multiple clients simultaneously.

-### Concurrency Model in Go
+### Go's concurrency model

 Go's concurrency model is based on CSP (Communicating Sequential Processes):
 - **Goroutines**: Lightweight threads managed by the Go runtime
 - **Channels**: Communication and synchronization between goroutines
-- **"Don't communicate by sharing memory; share memory by communicating"**
+- **"Do not communicate by sharing memory; share memory by communicating"**

-### Network Programming Basics
+### Networking fundamentals

-Chat servers use TCP connections to communicate with clients:
+The chat server communicates with clients using TCP connections:

 ```go
 // Create a listener on a TCP port